 Choosing the appropriate footwear based on activity level and intensity

 The importance of rest in the acute stages must also be stressed.
 Home-tailored physical therapy is essential for preventing disuse atrophy, especially in older individuals with arthritis.
 In athletic settings, patients, trainers, and coaches must be informed about gradually increasing activity level and duration.
 Importantly, prevention is multifaceted, and combining the above measures is often more effective than focusing on a single factor.

 Pearls and Other Issues

-Underlying osteoarthritis, obesity, and the female gender are risk factors for developing this syndrome.
+Underlying osteoarthritis, obesity, and female gender are risk factors for developing this syndrome.

-Treatment of pes anserine bursitis is generally supportive with steroid injections reserved for refractory cases.
+Treatment of pes anserine bursitis is generally supportive, with steroid injections reserved for refractory cases.
+Surgery is rarely indicated.